-In our previous article, we covered the most important pros and cons of national toll-free numbers.
-But there’s an international version of this number as well; Universal International Tollfree Numbers (UIFN in short).
 This is an international toll-free number that allows you to have one number that can be called from multiple countries.
-Sounds like a perfect number if you’re active in various countries worldwide and you want to avoid the hassle of having different toll-free numbers in each country.
+It sounds like a perfect number if you’re active in various countries worldwide and you want to avoid the hassle of having different toll-free numbers in each country.
 But are these numbers as beneficial as they sound?

-The main benefit is obvious and that is also why these numbers are mostly used by large multinationals for international customer and technical support.
+The main benefit is obvious.
+It’s also why these numbers are mostly used by large multinationals for customer and technical support.
 But what are other gains and features of a UIFN number?

 - UIFN allows you to advertise 1 service number for various countries.
 Both convenient and money-saving for international marketing campaigns and for use on brochures and product packaging

 - Free to call for consumers, which increases customer satisfaction

 - They are geographically independent; calls can be routed to any other country

 - Allows you to establish an international presence and accessibility without the need for a physical office